edthorman/mirantis/docs/configuration-file.md

 - `version` - Which version of UCP we should install or upgrade to (default `3.3.0`)
 - `imageRepo` - Which image repository we should use for UCP installation (default `docker.io/docker`)
 - `installFlags` - Custom installation flags for UCP installation.
-You can get a list of supported installation options for a specific UCP version by running the installer container with `docker run -t -i --rm docker/ucp:3.3.0 install --help`.
+You can get a list of supported installation options for a specific UCP version by running the installer container with `docker run -t -i --rm docker/ucp:3.3.0 install --help`. (optional)
-- `configFile` - The initial full cluster [configuration file](https://docs.docker.com/ee/ucp/admin/configure/ucp-configuration-file/).
+- `configFile` - The initial full cluster [configuration file](https://docs.docker.com/ee/ucp/admin/configure/ucp-configuration-file/). (optional)
-- `configData` -  The initial full cluster [configuration file](https://docs.docker.com/ee/ucp/admin/configure/ucp-configuration-file/) in embedded "heredocs" way.
+- `configData` -  The initial full cluster [configuration file](https://docs.docker.com/ee/ucp/admin/configure/ucp-configuration-file/) in embedded "heredocs" way. (optional)

 ### `engine`

  Specify options for Docker EE engine to be installed

-- `version` - The version of Docker EE engine to be installed or upgraded to.
+- `version` - The version of Docker EE engine to be installed or upgraded to. (default `19.03.8`)
 - `channel` - Which installation channel to use.
-One of `test` or `prod`
+One of `test` or `prod` (optional)
-- `repoURL` - Which repository URL to use for engine installation.
+- `repoURL` - Which repository URL to use for engine installation. (optional)
-- `installURL` - Where to download the initial installer script.
+- `installURL` - Where to download the initial installer script. (optional)

 **Note:** Normally you should not need to specify anything else than the version for the engine. `repoUrl` and `installURL` are only usually used when installing from non-standard location, e.g. when running in disconnected datacenters.